Table of Contents

-That flat fee breakdown is as follows:
+The flat fee breakdown is as follows:

-- Domestic:9% transaction fee + $0.30 authorization fee
+- Domestic: 2.9% transaction fee + $0.30 authorization fee

-- International:9% transaction fee + $0.30 authorization fee
+- International: 3.9% transaction fee + $0.30 authorization fee

-- Domestic: 2% transaction fee + $0.30 authorization fee
+- Domestic: 2.2% transaction fee + $0.30 authorization fee

-- International:2% transaction fee + $0.30 authorization fee
+- International: 3.2% transaction fee + $0.30 authorization fee

-In case you were filing for a refund, Amazon will be able to refund your transaction fee, however, the authorization fee is non-refundable.
-Amazon will also charge $20 is you dispute a chargeback request.
-There is an advantage here that Amazon Pay doesn’t charge monthly or annual fees, so you can cancel whenever you want without fear of termination fees.
+In case you were filing for a refund, Amazon will be able to refund your transaction fee, but the authorization fee is non-refundable.
+Amazon will also charge $20 if you dispute a chargeback request.

+The advantage here is that Amazon Pay doesn’t charge monthly or annual fees, so you can cancel whenever you want without fear of termination fees.

 Is It Right for Your Business?

-Furthermore, since Amazon Pay doesn’t require an initial setup fee or a monthly recurring one, you could test out the service and see how the feedback about customer experience will be and how your sales will be affected.
+Furthermore, since Amazon Pay doesn’t require an initial setup fee or a monthly recurring one, you could test easily out the service and see how the feedback about customer experience will be and how your sales will be affected – no strings attached.